Sea Cliff Skills Course

 DISCOVER BEAUTIFUL PEMBROKE

-INSTRUCTION AND GREAT ROUTES
+INSTRUCTION & GREAT ROUTES

 You’ll learn loads while climbing plenty of classic sea cliff routes.
-With expert instruction, each day is packed with hands-on learning, technical tips, and great climbing on some of Pembroke’s best sea cliffs.
+With expert instruction, each day is packed with learning, technical tips, and great climbing on some of Pembroke’s best sea cliffs.

 -